Abyss (wrestler): Joseph Park (2012–2014)

-On the March 8 episode of Impact Wrestling, Park made an appearance without his mask, introducing himself as Joseph Park, Abyss's brother, and saying he was looking for his brother, who had not been seen since Genesis.
-Park continued making appearances during the following weeks, eventually blaming Bully Ray for his brother's disappearance, which led to Abyss making his return on the May 10 episode of Impact Wrestling and warning his brother that he was "getting too close to the fire".
+On the March 8 episode of Impact Wrestling, Park appeared without his mask, introducing himself as Joseph Park, the brother of Abyss.
+He stated that he was searching for his brother, who had been missing since the Genesis event.
+Park continued to make appearances over the following weeks, eventually accusing Bully Ray of being responsible for his brother’s disappearance.
+This storyline culminated with Abyss returning on the May 10 episode of Impact Wrestling, where he warned Joseph Park that he was "getting too close to the fire."
 On the June 7 episode of Impact Wrestling, Park agreed to wrestle Bully Ray at Slammiversary for his brother, which led to Abyss making an appearance through a video, threatening both Park and Ray.
 Three days later at Slammiversary, Park defeated Ray in an Anything Goes match, following interference from Abyss.
-Park and Ray had a rematch on the July 12 episode of Impact Wrestling in an Anything Goes match, which Ray won after hitting his opponent with a chain.
-After the match, Park, at the sight of his own blood, attacked Ray and hit him with Abyss's signature Black Hole Slam.
+On the July 12 episode of Impact Wrestling, Park and Bully Ray faced off in an Anything Goes match.
+Ray won the bout after striking Park with a chain.
+However, after the match, seeing his own blood, Park attacked Ray and delivered Abyss’s signature Black Hole Slam.
 On the September 20 episode of Impact Wrestling, Park was kidnapped by the Aces & Eights stable, who used him to force Hulk Hogan into allowing the group to wrestle for TNA roster spots at Bound for Glory.
-On the October 25 episode of Impact Wrestling, Park and Hogan had a discussion in which Park wanted revenge on Aces & Eights, even going so far as showing Hogan a legal contract that allowed him to take whatever measures he feels are necessary against the group.
+On the October 25 episode of Impact Wrestling, Park and Hogan engaged in a discussion where Park expressed his desire for revenge against Aces & Eights.
+He even presented Hogan with a legal contract authorizing him to take any measures he deems necessary against the group.
 On the November 1 episode of Impact Wrestling, Park got a measure of revenge of his kidnappers by unmasking one of the members of Aces & Eights during a brawl between the stable and the TNA locker room.
 However, immediately afterwards, the now unmasked DOC put Park through a table, which led to Park asking for a match against a member of the stable the following week.
 Park received his match against DOC on November 11 at Turning Point, where he was unsuccessful.
 On the following episode of Impact Wrestling, Park announced he was going to Ohio Valley Wrestling and train to become a wrestler.
 Park returned on the January 10, 2013, episode of Impact Wrestling, asking Hulk Hogan for a match against a member of Aces & Eights, which he was granted.
 Three days later at Genesis, Park was defeated by Aces & Eights member and Television Champion Devon in a non-title match.
 On the January 31 episode of Impact Wrestling, Park won his first televised match when he defeated Robbie E. On March 10 at Lockdown, Park defeated Joey Ryan in a singles match.